MFStart/maps/README.md

-Leaflet Covid Maps Using Santa Clara County Covid Data and GeoJSON from County website Module used: Leaflet and JQuery
+Leaflet Covid Maps Using Santa Clara County Covid Data and GeoJSON from County website</br>
+Module used: Leaflet and JQuery

 8/4/2020 - 9/28/2020 (first time using javascript/html/CSS5)